RSIGuard RSIGuard

 Why does BreakTimer lock my keyboard and mouse during breaks?
 Can I disable that?

 The purpose of an RSIGuard break is to get you to stop using the computer.
 While the BreakTimer window is displayed, you should not be using the keyboard or mouse -- you should be either resting or doing non-computer activities.
-If you must use the computer, then postpone the break or skip the break using the Postone or Skip buttons.
-If you keep typing/mousing during a break, then there is no point to the break.
-Thus your choice is to either take a rest from the computer (in which case the keyboard and mouse won't be used) or to reject the suggestion of the BreakTimer model to rest (by clicking Postpone or Skip).
+If you must use the computer, however, realize that you are generally not "locked out".
+You just need to postpone the break or skip the break using the Postone or Skip buttons.

 Back to top